Introduction

 Table3=pdtable_113|pd

-But if ra_schema for PDS-Project „test1” is called ra_standart, you have to change the config file as follows:
+But if ra_schema for PDS-Project „test1” is called ra_standart, you

 [LoadTable]